David L. Steward, Chairman of the Board

 Kurt Grimminger joined WWT in 2000 and in his role as Vice President of Operations, oversees all global logistics, warehouse and material operations.
 He is responsible for day-to-day execution and oversight of all supply chain programs including customers such as Dell, Alcatel-Lucent, AT&T Mobility and Boeing among others.
 Prior to joining WWT, Grimminger held management positions with Texas Instruments and Nortel Networks.
 His industry experience includes consumer products, data networking, telecommunications and defense systems and electronics spanning over 25 years of involvement in supply chain management, manufacturing and distribution operations both domestically and abroad.
 Grimminger holds a Bachelor of Science degree in Industrial Engineering from the University of Nebraska-Lincoln.

 Mark Franke has over twenty years experience in supply chain and business development roles.
-Mark joined WWT in 2000 and is currently responsible for operationalizing our Chief Technology Advisor engagements, alignment of sales/operational support and helping to build a strong culture of HPT across the organization.
-Previous roles at WWT include VP of Global Supply Chain, program management and information technology.
+Mark joined WWT in 2000 and is currently responsible for leveraging WWT’s global supply chain capabilities, alignment of sales/operational support and helping to build a strong culture of High Performance Teams across the organization.
+Previous roles at WWT include program management and information technology.
 Prior to WWT, Mark spent nine years at Newell-Rubbermaid in sales management and product development.
 Mark holds a Bachelor of Science degree in Managerial Economics from Washington University in St. Louis.